Snugug/monsters-and-magic/src/content/properties/reach.md

 type: Weapon Property
 ---

 Melee weapons only.
-Your reach with this weapon is 10' instead of the normal 5'.
+Your reach with this weapon is increased by 5'.